 - VBAC: What To Expect

-Caesareans can save lives, and may be the only way to ensure the safety of both mother and baby during a high risk birth.
-Only around 10% of pregnancies are considered to be high risk, and yet a third of all babies in Australia and the United States are delivered by caesarean section.
+C-Sections can save lives, and may be the only way to ensure the safety of both mother and baby during a high risk birth.
+Only around 10% of pregnancies are considered to be high risk, and yet a third of all babies in Australia and the United States are delivered by c-section.

 Some potential risks of caesarean section for the mother include infection, haemorrhaging and adhesions (read more here).
 Some risks for the baby include being born too soon, breathing problems, lower apgar results immediately after birth, and a 1.9% risk of being cut by the surgeon’s knife accidentally (read more here).
 Having a caesarean also leads to a longer recovery time, and can affect both breastfeeding and early bonding.